 Wrap Up and Conclusions.

 Lifesmart offers a lot for the money with their Rock Solid Simplicity hot tub.
-But when you are spending upwards of two thousand five hundred dollars for anything, you need to be sure you are getting it right, and getting value for that money.
+But when you are spending over two thousand five hundred dollars for anything, you need to be sure you are getting it right, and getting value for that money.

 Well to deal with the cost side first.
 We have no doubt that from a “feature / build quality to cost ratio” the hot tub works.
 Although it is a the lower end of the Lifesmart hot tub “plug and play” range, it is still packed with all the features that you are going to conceivably need to get a great tub experience.
 It does not have some of the bells and whistles of more expensive tubs, but does provide excellent hydrotherapy options with an element of luxury.